mad01/mad01.github.io/_posts/2016-12-20-devops-in-reality-vs-recrutment.md

 ---
 layout: post
-title: what devops is and is not in recrutment and reality
+title: different sides of devops in recrutments and engineering
 late: 2016-12-20
 categories: devops software-engineering platform-engineering
 ---

 The question is what is devops?
 How do you recruit a devops engineer.
 The short answer is you don't. a devops engineer does not exist.
-The thing about recruiting a so called devops engineer is all a big miss understanding of the buss word all head hunters and recruiters love.
+The thing about recruiting a so called devops engineer is all a bit undefined and often miss understood and is often used by head hunters and recruiters to find software engineers/ops engineers.

 If we look at it a bit in short first, what is devops! devops is a way of working in a engineering organisation.
 The way of working generally means a few thing.
 You start by moving the organisation from a `itil` or `waterfall` to a more `agile` way of working.
 What this means is that you strive to have a culture that allows people freedom under responsibility, short development cycles, allowing quick adoption and changes, to move fast.
 The one big part here is `trust` in the engineers.